 The traditional American tattoo is beautiful because of its simplistic appearance.
 Traditional tattoo designs are distinct in that there is no varied line weight and they are fairly simple using basic colors without a lot of blending and fading which today's tattooists tend to use.
 The art of the true traditional tattoo is not seen very often these days, although there are a handful of tattooists who have mastered this skill.

 As time passed, American society adapted and began to embrace the idea of tattoos on people other than sailors, army men, and criminals.
 During the 1960's and 1970's when ""free love"" and ""freedom of expression"" were beliefs which were held very dear, both men and women demonstrated their anti-war beliefs by getting tattoos of peace signs and various tattoo designs to express themselves.

 At present, anyone can have a tattoo and it is hardly considered taboo.
 From soccer mom to corporate executive, the range of individual bearing tattoos spans all spectrums.
 In American culture, people who have tattoos typically still use them to express personal beliefs but also for other reasons.
 Some people get a tattoo to remember a loved one who has passed away and others get them ""just because"" they like the way they look.
 As this country's tattoo history continues to be written, it is worth noting that the great thing about American tattoos is the variety and the freedom to get whatever you want, wherever you want.

 At Allegory we believe that each piece of work is a unique expression formed from creativity and flesh.
-We do not use generic artwork ensuring that every canvass reflects an act of passion that quenches desire.
+We do not use generic artwork ensuring that every canvas reflects a collaboration between artist and collector.

 Content copyright .
 Two Guys Tattoo, L.L.C.
 All rights reserved.